 But there are also many digital home management platforms which help you digitally store data about your home improvements.
 If you have any plans to sell your home, or just don’t like shuffling through paperwork to see when your last repair was, digital home management is the headache relief you’ve been looking for.

 So what exactly is the difference between smart home technology and digital home management?
 Let’s start with the smart home.

 The Rise of the Smart Home

 In today’s digital world, phrases like “Alexa, play ‘Landslide’ by Fleetwood Mac” are commonplace.
-From smart speakers to smart TVs, and even smart refrigerators, the Internet of Things encompasses more than the smartphone in your pocket.
+From smart speakers to smart TVs and even smart refrigerators, the Internet of Things encompasses more than the smartphone in your pocket.
 In fact, homeowners can virtually connect all of their smart devices (toothbrushes included) to work in concert with one another; giving them a genuinely modern-day smart home.
 While some may find the idea of their inanimate digital devices being directly connected to one another a bit invasive, there can be benefits to collecting this data.

 What information is my smart home collecting?

-With intelligent home automation forecasted to be a $50.45 billion dollar industry by year 20222, it’s not a stretch to say that the amount of information being collected about smart device usage, and the user, will become more accurate and ever present.
+With intelligent home automation forecasted to be a $50.45 billion dollar industry by the year 2022, it’s not a stretch to say that the amount of information being collected about smart device usage, and the user, will become more accurate and ever-present.
 As a matter of fact, popular automated vacuum, Roomba, has already started to map out homes, and smart televisions share exactly what you watch each day.
 In doing this, the information collected and shared could offer opportunities for big business (like Amazon) to fine-tune their products for consumers.
 Simply put, a smart home is all of the IoT devices within your home learning about your habits and making your life easier (hopefully).

 What’s the difference between a smart home and digital home management?